factory-girl/weather-app/README.md

 Support for Internet Explorer 9, 10, and 11 requires [polyfills](https://github.com/facebook/create-react-app/blob/master/packages/react-app-polyfill/README.md).

 ## About the App
 This app was created for a technical challenge, and so it has minimal UI.
 It takes two inputs, a city and a country code, and returns a 5 day forecast for the given city.
 Graphics were made by me and are free to use.
+The technical challenge was loose in its requirements so I was able to get creative with the solution.
+I decided to use create-react-app to bootstrap the app because it provides boilerplates for every possible part of development, from the README to testing.
+I use it in all my projects and will continue to do so in the future.
+When developing, I decided to go with input fields to give the user control over where which city's forecast is shown.
+If I had more time to put into it, I might have made it grab the user's location and show a local forecast automatically without any input being needed.
+With more time, I might also put more detail into the UI and graphics.